 With this in mind, it's essential that you protect your dental practice through a thorough and well-established HR handbook that regulates all types of romantic relationships that occur within the office.

-How an Employee Handbook Regulates Romantic Relationships in Your Dental Practice
+How an Employee Handbook Regulates Workplace Romance in Your Dental Practice

-You can't stop employees from seeing each other outside of your dental practice, but you can create effective HR policies to help lower your liability if something goes awry.
-You should include these policies in your employee handbook so everyone understands the rules.
-It's also important to have a sexual harassment, conflicts of interest, and discrimination policy and include this in your handbook too.
+You can't stop employees from seeing each other outside of your dental practice, but you can create effective HR policies to help lower your liability if something goes awry in the work environment.
+You should include office romance policies in your employee handbook, so everyone understands the rules.
+It's also important to have sexual harassment, conflicts of interest, and discrimination policies, and include these in your handbook too.

-What to Include in Your Romantic Relationship Policy
+What To Include in Your Office Romance Company Policy

-There are no federal or local laws that forbid romantic relationships in your dental practice.
-So, you're free to create your own HR policies, just the way you like.
+There are no federal or local laws that forbid workplace relationships in your dental practice.
+So, you're free to create your own HR policies on office romance, just the way you like.

 Here are some questions to consider:

-- Will you forbid all romantic relationships in your practice?
+• Will you forbid all office romance in your practice?

-- Will you limit fraternization between supervisors and their subordinates to prevent romantic relationships in your practice?
+• Will you limit fraternization between supervisors and their subordinates or between teammates to prevent romantic relationships in your practice?

-- Should employees keep relationships outside your practice?
+• Should employees keep relationships in real life outside your practice?

-Think about the answers to these questions when compiling policies for your handbook.
-We've compiled 5 employee handbook must-haves so you can protect your dental practice from expensive lawsuits.
+Think about the answers to these questions when compiling romantic workplace relationship policies for your handbook.
+We've compiled five employee handbook must-haves so you can protect your dental practice from expensive lawsuits.
+(Be sure to have a law firm review your company policies.)
 Some dental teams reserve employee handbooks for new hires, but you should give handbooks to all employees every time you update your policies.